cicada-lang/xvm/docs/diary/2023-10-20-initial-plan.md

 # Semantics

-- To define a work, is to map a word (symbol) to a sequence of words.
+- To define a word (in a dictionary), is to map a word (symbol) to a sequence of words.

 # Examples